Yutong-Dai/personal-blog/content/authors/admin/_index.md

 Yutong is a Ph.D. student in the [Department of Industrial and Systems Engineering](https://engineering.lehigh.edu/ise) at Lehigh University, working under the supervision of Professor [Daniel P. Robinson](https://coral.ise.lehigh.edu/danielprobinson/).

-His current research focus on designing and analyzing algorithms for large scale convex non-smooth optimization problems arisen in machine learning.
+His current research focuses on 1) designing, analyzing and implementing algorithms for large scale non-convex non-smooth optimization problems arisen in machine learning and federated learning; 2) making machine learning and deep learning algorithms secure, private, and robust.